Privacy Policy and

 • Content interaction information, such as content and course downloads, streams, and playback details, including duration and number of simultaneous streams and downloads; and

-Our cookies may allow you to take advantage of some essential and useful features; blocking some types of cookies may impact your experience of our websites.
+Our cookies may allow you to take advantage of some essential and useful features; blocking some types of cookies may impact your experience of our Web Platforms.
 You can manage browser cookies through your browser settings.
 The 'Help' feature on most browsers will tell you how to remove cookies from your device, prevent your browser from accepting new cookies, how to have the browser notify you when you receive a new cookie, how to disable cookies, and when cookies will expire.
 Check the support site for your browser to understand privacy settings available to you.
 If you block or reject some of our cookies through your browser’s settings, you might not be able to use certain offerings that require you to sign into an account and some features and services may not work.
-You might also have to manually adjust your preferences or settings every time you visit our websites.
-If your browser includes Intelligent Tracking Prevention (ITP), preferences specific to our websites may reset on an ongoing basis.
+You might also have to manually adjust your preferences or settings every time you visit our Web Platforms.
+If your browser includes Intelligent Tracking Prevention (ITP), preferences specific to our Web Platforms may reset on an ongoing basis.
 These resets are managed by your browser, not by us.

 How We Share Personal Information